m-kupiec/compendium-react/README.md

 State and props:
 - Naming props:
   - "In React, it’s conventional to use `onSomething` names for props which represent events and `handleSomething` for the function definitions which handle those events." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
+- Defining state:
+  - "you may notice that `xIsNext === true` when `currentMove` is even and `xIsNext === false` when `currentMove` is odd.
+In other words, if you know the value of `currentMove`, then you can always figure out what `xIsNext` should be.
+There’s no reason for you to store both of these in state.
+In fact, always try to avoid redundant state.
+Simplifying what you store in state reduces bugs and makes your code easier to understand.
+Change `Game` so that it doesn’t store `xIsNext` as a separate state variable and instead figures it out based on the `currentMove` . . .
+You no longer need the `xIsNext` state declaration or the calls to `setXIsNext`.
+Now, there’s no chance for `xIsNext` to get out of sync with `currentMove`, even if you make a mistake while coding the components." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
 - Sharing state:
   - "To collect data from multiple children, or to have two child components communicate with each other, declare the shared state in their parent component instead.
 The parent component can pass that state back down to the children via props.
 This keeps the child components in sync with each other and with their parent." ([React](https://react.dev/learn/tutorial-tic-tac-toe))
   - "Lifting state into a parent component is common when React components are refactored." ([React](https://react.dev/learn/tutorial-tic-tac-toe))